Squanto: A Warrior's Tale

-Squanto: A Warrior's Tale is a 1994 Canadian-American historical drama action adventure film.
-It was written by Darlene Craviato and directed by Xavier Koller.
-It is very loosely based on the actual historical Native American figure Squanto, and his life prior to and including the arrival of the Mayflower in 1620.
-It stars Adam Beach as the lead role of Squanto.
-It was originally released theatrically on October 28, 1994, and was shot in Louisbourg and Cape Breton, Nova Scotia.
-It received negative reviews and grossed only $3.3 million.
+Squanto: A Warrior's Tale is a 1994 historical action adventure film written by Darlene Craviato and directed by Xavier Koller.
+Very loosely based on the actual historical Native American figure Squanto, and his life prior to and including the arrival of the Mayflower in 1620, the film stars Adam Beach.

+Principal photography took place in Louisbourg and Cape Breton, Nova Scotia.
+Squanto was theatrically released on October 28, 1994, by Walt Disney Pictures, to mixed reviews and commercial failure.